-Targeted asset freezes: The UK freezes the assets of individuals or organizations that violate the laws and regulations and prevents them from accessing their assets, thereby aiming to prevent risks.
+Targeted asset freezes: The UK freezes individuals or organizations' assets that violate the laws and regulations and prevents them from accessing their assets, thereby aiming to prevent risks.

 Restrictions on a wide variety of financial markets and services: These are the restrictions applied to protect financial markets and services.
 So, investment of the person and access to capital markets done be prevented.

 All individuals and legal entities living or operating in the UK must comply with the UK's financial sanctions in force.
-Persons and institutions that violate sanctions are heavily fined by regulatory bodies.
+Regulatory bodies heavily fine persons and institutions that violate sanctions.
 For this reason, companies must regularly follow the sanction lists to prevent sanction violations.

 The "Know Your Customer (KYC)" and "Customer Due Diligence (CDD)" procedures are obligations that enable financial sanctions to be detected.
 Therefore, organizations under the AML obligation have to meet KYC and CDD obligations during the customer onboarding process.
 Accordingly, companies collect customer information first and then check the accuracy of customer information.
 The second stage is to make a risk assessment.

 Persons in sanctions lists, PEP lists, and adverse media lists are high-risk people for financial institutions.
 Therefore, in order to protect itself from the risks and ensure AML compliance, companies must detect its high-risk customers by applying sanction, PEP, and adverse media screening.